Black Prairie

 Black Prairie is a six-piece string band from Portland, Oregon.
 The band formed in early 2007.
 Their first album, Feast of the Hunter's Moon, was released on April 6, 2010, on the Sugar Hill label.

 History

 The band began when The Decemberists' Chris Funk (dobro) and Nate Query (bass) had some time off from touring and decided to put together a side project.
 Other members of the band include The Decemberists' accordion player Jenny Conlee and drummer John Moen, singer and violinist Annalisa Tornfelt of Bearfoot and The Woolwines, and guitarist Jon Neufeld of Dolorean and Jackstraw.

 The band performed at the South by Southwest festival in March 2010, Oregon's Pickathon Festival in August 2010, and toured in October 2010.

+The band has been inactive since about 2018.

 Influences

 Their musical influences include bluegrass, klezmer, jazz, tango, and Romanian music resulting in a unique sound.
 Chris Funk says Black Prairie's sound "bridges the music of Clarence White and Ennio Morricone".